brassica-collective/handbook/content/brassica/handbook/Agreements/supporter_agreement.md

 * Identifying an appropriate participant or collaborator (inclusive of themselves) to act in the role of Conduct Supporter for the following:
   * Collaborators when they request a Conduct Supporter to engage in our conduct agreement responses
   * Any participants who are onboarding or on hiatus and request a Conduct Supporter to engage in our conduct agreement responses
-  * Any participant who needs a new Conduct Supporter to engage in our conduct agreement responses (because one of their current Conduct Supporters were not available or  had acted in ways that they felt violated our conduct expectations).
+  * Any participant who needs a new Conduct Supporter to engage in our conduct agreement responses (because one of their current Conduct Supporters were not available or acted in ways that they felt violated our conduct expectations).

 This role is a collective responsibility that will be filled each interval, via: